 Psoriasis is a chronic skin condition that affects millions of people worldwide.
 One common form of this disorder is scalp psoriasis, which can be challenging to identify and manage.

-At Everest Medspa in Havertown, PA, Dr. Xiaobin Li helps patients understand the triggers of their scalp psoriasis, minimize flare-ups, and treat any resulting scalp discoloration with laser hyperpigmentation treatments.
+At Everest Medspa in Wayne and Havertown, PA, Dr. Xiaobin Li helps patients understand the triggers of their scalp psoriasis, minimize flare-ups, and treat any resulting scalp discoloration with laser hyperpigmentation treatments.

 Keep reading to discover what scalp psoriasis looks like and how it's treated.

 Scalp psoriasis affects the skin on the head.
 It is a noncontagious, chronic inflammatory skin condition characterized by the rapid build-up of skin cells, leading to the formation of red, scaly patches on the scalp.
 These patches can vary in size and may sometimes extend beyond the hairline onto the forehead, neck, or ears.